 The table below shows the Market Capitalization of selected companies as of May 2021:

 Name of the Company

 Investors can use a company’s classification and actual market capitalization value to make smart investment decisions.
 Generally, large-cap companies own more capital and assets than small-cap companies, and as such, are considered lower-risk investments than small-cap ones.
 Moreover, small-cap companies tend to show higher growth potential than their larger counterparts and, as such, are likely to provide investors with more opportunities for capital gains.

 It’s important to know that a company’s market capitalization is the total value of its equity only.
 A company’s Enterprise Value is the value of the entire business, including both equity and debt capital.

 A simple example of the difference between equity value vs enterprise value is with a house.
 If a house is worth $1,000,000 and has a $700,000 mortgage, the equity value is $300,000.
 The same applies to a business.
 A company with a Market Cap (equity value) of $10 billion and debt of $5 billion has an Enterprise Value of $15 billion.

 Enter your name and email in the form below and download the free template now!

-Thank you for reading this guide to Market Capitalization!
+Thank you for reading CFI’s guide on Market Capitalization.
 CFI’s mission is to help you advance your career.
 To keep learning and expanding your knowledge of corporate finance we highly recommend these additional CFI resources: